A guide to web scraping using BeautifulSoup

 Barbaracle

-HTML tags often have attributes such as class, id, name, etc. which can be utilized to filter tags.
-As an example, consider the following code that filters the <p> tag with a class attribute value ‘price’:
+HTML tags often have attributes such as class, id, name, etc. You can filter tags using these attributes.
+For example, the following code filters the <p> tag, and selects those with a class attribute of ‘price’:

 soup.find_all('p', attrs={'class': 'price'})